oleglr/xyz-trading-automation/src/components/BottomActionSheet/README.md

 - Customizable height and z-index
 - Optional footer with action buttons
 - Rounded corners at the top
-- Draggable handle for intuitive user interaction
+- Draggable handle with visual feedback for intuitive user interaction
 - Swipe down to dismiss
 - Fully customizable content